optimath/99-vertex-locally-7-3-windmill-graph/README.md

 Every selected hyperedge contains one vertex from each part.
 The model requires:

-1. every vertex to belong to exactly seven selected hyperedges;
+1. Every vertex to belong to exactly seven selected hyperedges;
-2. every pair of vertices to occur in at most one selected hyperedge;
+2. Every pair of vertices to occur in at most one selected hyperedge;
-3. every selected hyperedge to define a graph triangle;
+3. Every hyperedge to define a graph triangle;
-4. no additional graph triangles to occur.
+4. No additional graph triangles to occur.

 The second condition is hypergraph linearity.
-It ensures that no graph edge is used by two selected triangles.

 ## Stored graph